silx-kit/pyFAI/doc/source/usage/tutorial/Distortion/Distortion.rst

-**Nota:** Do not use this detector definition file to process data from the WOS@D2AM as it has not (yet) been fully validated and may contain some errors in the pixel positionning.
+**Nota:** Do not use this detector definition file to process data from the WOS@D2AM as it has not (yet) been fully validated and may contain some errors in the pixel positioning.

 Conclusion
 ----------

-PyFAI provides a very comprehensive list of detector definition, versatile enough to address most area detector on the market, and a powerful regridding engine.
-Both combined tgeather into the distrortion correction tool which ensures the conservation of the signal during the transformation (the number of photon counted is preserved during the transformation)
+PyFAI provides a very comprehensive list of detector definitions, is versatile enough to address most area detectors on the market, and features a powerful regridding engine, both combined together into the distortion correction tool which ensures the conservation of the signal during the transformation (the number of photons counted is preserved during the transformation)

-Distortion correction should no be used for pre-processing images prior to azimuthal integration as it does a re-binning of the image which induces a broadening of the signal.
-The AzimuthalIntegrator object performs this together with integration, it has hence a better precision.
+Distortion correction should not be used for pre-processing images prior to azimuthal integration as it re-bins the image, thus induces a broadening of the peaks.
+The AzimuthalIntegrator object performs all this together with integration, it has hence a better precision.

-This tutorial did not answer to the question *how to calibrate the distortion of a given detector ?* which is addressed in another tutorial called **detector calibration**.
+This tutorial did not answer the question *how to calibrate the distortion of a given detector ?* which is addressed in another tutorial called **detector calibration**.